Emilio Grau Sala

-Emilio (Emi) Grau Sala (1911, Barcelona - 1975, Paris) was a Catalan painter.
+Emilio (Emi) Grau Sala (1911–1975) was a Spanish painter.
 He studied at the :sp:Escuela de Bellas Artes de Barcelona.
 With his wife Ángeles Santos Torroella he fled to Paris at the outbreak of the Spanish Civil War.

 He was a famous colorist (oil painting, watercolor and pastel) and illustrator.
 In the French Salon "Comparaisons", he was a member of the group of Maurice Boitel.